oauth-wg/oauth-selective-disclosure-jwt/main.md

 The SVC and SD-JWT are implicitly linked through the hash values of the claims in the SVC that is included in the SD-JWT.
-To ensure that the correct SVC and SD-JWT pairings are being used, the holder should verify that all the claims in the SVC are present in the SD-JWT, that there are no claims in the SD-JWT that are not in the SVC and that the hashes of the claims in the SVC match those in the SD-JWT.
+To ensure that the correct SVC and SD-JWT pairings are being used, the holder should verify the binding between SVC and SD-JWT, as defined in the Verification Section of this document.

 For Example 1, the combined format looks as follows: